founders4schools/python-webhook-logger/docs/usage.rst

 Slack
 -----

-The slack provider is updating a Slack Webhook with some styled messages:
+The slack module provide 3 main features to log messages via a Slack Webhook.
+By default it simply logs the rendered text of the message messages, but it's possible to filter only some logs and give a nice styling:

 .. image:: _static/slack/example.png